 **click to enlarge**

-Our List of 12 Big Data Examples In Healthcare
+18 Big Data Examples In Healthcare - A Summary

-The industry is changing, and like any other, big data is starting to transform it – but there is still a lot of work to be done.
-The sector slowly adopts the new technologies that will push it into the future, helping it to make better-informed decisions, improving operations, etc. In a nutshell, here’s a short list of the examples we have gone over in this article.
+The industry is changing, and like any other, big-style data is starting to transform it – but there is still a lot of work to be done.
+The sector slowly adopts the new technologies that will push it into the future, helping it to make better-informed decisions, improving operations, etc. In a nutshell, here’s a shortlist of the examples we have gone over in this article.
 With healthcare data analytics, you can:

 - Use Electronic Health Records (EHRs)